jwong12/SalesManagement/README.md

-# ClientsManagement GUI
+# Clients and Sales Management
-This Windows form application is my personal project to manage clients information and store their data in a remote SQL Database.
-This application uses data binding techniques to perform CRUD operations in the client dialog and it automatically refreshes the clients Collection on the DataGridView when there's an update.
-I've used high degree of separation of concerns by separating the View Model from the Business and Data layer.
+A C# based Windows form application to manage clients’ information and keep track of the total sales and account statuses in a remote MS SQL server.
+Accomplished automatic synchronization of data between the Client Dialog and DataGridView by utilizing data binding techniques to perform database operations.
+Achieved high degree of separation of concerns by placing the business and data layer in a separate DLL dependency.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.